runvnc/serious-integration-tests/README.md

+To run local tests use the `./localtests.sh` command.
+Note that you must have `mocha` and `pgrep` installed.

 This tests everything working together.
 It starts first up a server (normally would run on EC2, here runs on localhost), and a client REST API server (normally would run on the Beaglebone, for testing runs on localhost).